kjbrum/download-github-gists/README.md

 # Download Github Gists

-> A Bash script for downloading all of a users Github gists.
+> A PHP script for downloading all of a users Github gists.

 ## Install